 The part of the expense that doesn’t require justification

-The amount you spend working from home counts a lot.
-If it is occasionally, then HMRC is generous enough to allow your limited Company to pay the nominal expenses to cover the general costs incurred.
+The amount you spend working from home counts for a lot.
+If it is occasionally, then HMRC will allow your limited Company to pay the nominal expenses to cover the general costs incurred.

 There is a whole process for this.
 Your Company is your employer, and you are the employee.
 Now the Company is permitted to pay the employee (you) a sum of £18 monthly or £4 weekly.
 This payment is to cover the part of expenses that fall under the ‘use of home’ category.
 Moreover, this sum does not require any authorization.

 “We would expect that £4 per week would be sufficient for most cases, particularly where the additional costs are only for heating and lighting the work area.”-HMRC.